eduvpn/python-eduvpn-client/doc/installation.rst

 Installation
 ============

-The Desktop client only works on Linux, but the command-line interface and most parts of the API are usable on other platforms also.
+The Desktop client only works on Linux.
 Python 3.6+ is required.
 It is recommended to use a deb or rpm package to install the eduVPN client.
 You can also install using pip from pypi or directly from Github.
 We distribute RPM packages for Fedora, and deb packages for Debian and Ubuntu.

 The eduVPN client has been tested with:

- * Debian 10 (Buster)
+ * Debian 11 (Bullseye)
- * Ubuntu 20.04 LTS and 18.04 LTS
+ * Ubuntu 20.04 LTS and 20.04 LTS
- * CentOS 8
- * Fedora 34 and 35
+ * Fedora 36 and 37

 .. note::